-Updated: Apr 26
+Updated: Jul 26

-Mortality from marine plastic debris represents a significant threat to certain groups of sharks, many of which are already considered vulnerable to extinction.
-BUT, not only should we be concerned about the unnecessary losses this litter causes, but we need to recognise that it represents an animal welfare issue.
-Entanglement in plastic debris causes sharks (and other marine animals) considerable pain and distress, and if they do eventually die as a result, it is an extended, cruel death.
-We have a moral obligation to clean up the mess that we created: ensuring that all plastic debris is removed from our oceans and that we have better systems in place to ensure that continued littering is kept to a minimum.
+Ghost fishing represents a significant threat to certain groups of sharks, many of which are already considered vulnerable to extinction, BUT, not only should we be concerned about the unnecessary losses this causes, but we need to recognise that ghost fishing is an animal welfare issue.
+Entanglement causes sharks (and other marine animals) considerable pain and distress, and if they do eventually die as a result, it is an extended, cruel death (Gilman, 2015; Stelfox et al, 2016).

-But what can you do to help!?
+What can you do to help!?

 If you would like to help, you can attend (or even organise your own!) beach clean-up effort.

 Kühn S, Bravo Rebolledo EL & van Franeker JA (2015).
-Deleterious Effects of Litter on Marine Life.
+Deleterious effects of litter on marine life.
 In: Bergmann M, Gutow L & Klages M (Eds.).
 Marine Anthropogenic Litter.
 Springer, Cham Swutzerland. pp 75-72.
 Access online.

 Matsuoka T, Nakashima T & Nagsawa N (2005).
-Review of Ghost-Fishing; Scientific Approaches to Evaluation and Solution.
+Review of ghost-fishing: Scientific approaches to evaluation and solution.
 Fisheries Science, 4:71, 691-702.
 Access online.

 Parton KJ, Galloway TS & Godley BJ (2019).
 Global review of shark and ray entanglement in anthropogenic marine debris.
 Endangered Species Research, 39:4, 173-190.
 Access online.